 For a more detailed list, including products and brands, check out our Swap It tool.

 In case you missed it, read more about low-carb diets in my pervious post Navigating low-carb diets for people with type 1 diabetes .

-About the GI Foundation: The Glycemic Index Foundation (GIF) is a not-for-profit health promotion charity supported by The University of Sydney and Diabetes NSW & ACT.
 It aims to make Low GI healthy eating easy by providing the community with scientifically-backed information and tools to help improve their health.
 Check out the GI Foundation website for information, recipes, and a Swap It Tool to guide you to healthier Low GI options.